-The real world is filled with successes and failures; in general people are required to be very resilient to achieve success in life.
+The real world filled with successes and failures; in general, people require to be very resilient to achieve success in life.

-Education system hardly encourages their students to face the real challenges and rise above the failure.
+The education system hardly encourages its students to face real challenges and rise above the failure.
 Teachers keep on encouraging the students to achieve but sometimes people tend to fail in successive attempts which might lead them to depression.

 The positive and achieving environment of a college space hides the brutal truth of failures in the outside world.